cproctor/unfold_studio/documentation/user_guide/ink.rst

 ::

-   Hello world!
-   *   Hello back!
+   Good morning!
+   * And good morning to you!
-       Nice to hear from you!
+       Nice to see you.

-This produces the following game:
+The player will see "Good morning!" and then the story pauses until the player clicks on "And good morning to you!"
+The story will flow like this:

 ::

-   Hello world
-   1: Hello back!

-   > 1
-   Hello back!
+   Good morning!
+   And good morning to you!
-   Nice to hear from you.
+   Nice to see you.

-By default, the text of a choice appears again, in the output.
+By default, the text of a choice appears in the output.

 Suppressing choice text
 ^^^^^^^^^^^^^^^^^^^^^^^

-Some games separate the text of a choice from its outcome.
+Sometimes it's useful to present a choice without having the choice text become part of the story.
 In **ink**\ , if the choice text is given in square brackets, the text of the choice will not be printed into response.

 ::

-   Hello world!
+   Good morning!
-   *   [Hello back!]
+   * [Smile]
-       Nice to hear from you!
+       Nice to see you.

-produces
+produces:

 ::

-   Hello world
-   1: Hello back!

-   > 1
+   Good morning!
-   Nice to hear from you.
+   Nice to see you.

 Advanced: mixing choice and output text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~